-For these purposes resident in [CD] means the following:
+For these purposes resident in Guernsey may mean[CD] means the following:

-- For a company, if it is incorporated or otherwise resident in Guernsey under Guernsey Income Tax Law or a published Statement of Practice. - For a company not resident in [CD], where it carries on a business of a Financial Institution through a permanent establishment in [CD]. - For trusts, if any of the trustees are resident in [CD], even if there are no [CD] resident settlors, beneficiaries or protectors. - For partnerships, if the business of the partnership is managed and controlled in [CD].
+- For a company, if the companyit is incorporated in [CD] or is managed and controlled in [CD].otherwise resident in Guernsey under Guernsey Income Tax Law or a published Statement of Practice. - For a company not resident in [CD], where it carries on a business of a Financial Institution through a permanent establishment in [CD]. - For trusts, if any of the trustees are resident in [CD], even if there are no [CD] resident settlors, beneficiaries or protectors. - For partnerships, if the business of the partnership is managed and controlled in [CD].

-An Entity that is not otherwise resident in Guernsey for the purposes of the Agreements and has one or more Guernsey regulated service providers (i.e. Guernsey Financial Services Commission ("GFSC") licensed), which provide regulated services to the Entity, (e.g. Corporate Service Provider/Trust Service Provider/GFSC-licensed manager, custodian or adviser) can be treated as being resident in Guernsey for the purposes of the Agreements.
+For example: A company incorporated outside of Guernsey, which was An Entity that is not subject to shareholder control by a personotherwise resident in Guernsey, but was, however, administered by a for the purposes of the Agreements and has one or more Guernsey regulated service providers (i.e. Guernsey Financial Services Commission ("GFSC") licensed), which provide regulated services to the Entity, (e.g. Corporate Service Provider-could consider the company to /Trust Service Provider/GFSC-licensed manager, custodian or adviser) can be a Reporting Guernsey Financial Institution and may therefore apply the provisions of the treated as being resident in Guernsey Regulations in order to submit reports for the purposes of the Agreements.

-The GFSC issue licenses to Guernsey regulated service providers under the following laws:
+The GFSC issue licenses to Guernsey regulated service providers under the IGAs in respect following laws:

-- (a) the Protection of Investors (Bailiwick of Guernsey) Law, 1987 as amended; - (b) the Banking Supervision (Bailiwick of Guernsey) Law, 1994, as amended: - (c) the Regulations of Fiduciaries Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000 as amended; - (d) the Insurance Business (Bailiwick of Guernsey) Law, 2002 as amended; and - (e) the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002 as amended,
+- (a) the Protection of any Reportable Accounts maintained in Investors (Bailiwick of Guernsey-) Law, 1987 as amended; - (b) the Banking Supervision (Bailiwick of Guernsey) Law, 1994, as amended:

+- (c) the Regulations of Fiduciaries Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000 as amended; - (d) the Insurance Business (Bailiwick of Guernsey) Law, 2002 as amended; and - (e) the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002 as amended,